david-w/david-w.github.io/Future Posts/Brother_HL2270DW_Toner_Reset.md

+So I handle all the IT where I work.
+I took a day off, and when I returned the next day the shipping / receiving person came to me and said he had a printer problem that I needed to look at.
+He added that it was not urgent because he was able to print since he borrowed the owner's printer.  **HUH?**

+The printer in question is a Brother, model HL2270DW.
+Apparently, the printer stopped working and reported the toner was out.

 Please do the following steps to reset the toner sensor.

 - Open the front cover and leave open while completing the following steps.